iamdoubleky0/hello-world/message.md

 &lt;p&gt;This is the first file in my new Git Repo.&lt;/p&gt;
 &lt;/body&gt;
 &lt;/html&gt;

 It now includes steps for Github

-This tutorial focuses mainly on git and using github as its remote.
+This tutorial focuses mainly on git and using github as its remote